FThompson/Gamepads.js/README.md

 * Button mappings for common controllers
 * Haptic Actuator support.
 Currently an experimental API internally, so a different implementation may be required per browser engine.
 * Add a `gamepads.supported` flag to indicate that the Gamepad API is not supported by a browser.
+* Better joystick support.
+Maybe define a Joystick object which would automatically populated by any recognized/user-defined mapping (e.g. `StandardMapping` for standard gamepads).

 # Own a gamepad? #